brkarcher/brkarcher.github.io/opera.md

 Bouterk shook his head.
 "Of course.
 You are right.
 How did you come by...?"

 "I heard from a private under his command.
-I don't think they're all die-hard loyal to him," Susanne said.
+I don't think they're all die-hard loyal to him," Kauter said.
 "We need to act quickly," she added, trying to barrel forward past the awkward topic of her possession of pictures of a corpse on her personal phone.

 Bouterk took another breath and stood rooted to the concrete.
 "Yes.
 We need to get word to Command Vienna that he cannot lead the investigation.
 Speak nothing to your platoon—you have not yet, yes?"